A stable $\infty$-category for equivariant $KK$-theory: Introduction and statements

 Since $\KKGs$ is idempotent complete by Theorem \ref{qroifjeriogerggergegegweg}.\ref{qoirwfjhqoierggrg4}, the functor $y^{G}$ {in \eqref{ewgfuqgwefughfqlefiewfqwe}} identifies $\KKGs$ with the full subcategory of $\KKG$ of compact objects{, see Remark \ref{weoiguheijwogergfregwerf}.} Hence the assertion that the functors preserve compact objects means that they induce functors between the separable versions of the respective $\KK$-categories.
 It then follows from the assertion about preservation of colimits that the functors {appearing in Theorem~\ref{reguergiweogwergegwergwerv}} are equivalent to the canonical extensions of their separable versions.
 The proof of Theorem \ref{reguergiweogwergegwergwerv} will be given in Section~\ref{reogijweogerewg}.

 There exists a canonical natural transformation

-of endofunctors of $\Fun(BH,\nCalg)$ {which will be explained in detail after \eqref{wervwihiowecwecdscac}.} It looks like the unit of an adjunction, and it indeed becomes the unit of an adjunction after application of $\kkG$ (and {it} is not one before), see \eqref{qewfoijoqwefewqfwefqewf} below.
-The transformation $\iota$ induces the first transformation of functors in
+of endofunctors of $\Fun(BH,\nCalg)$ which will be explained in detail after \eqref{wervwihiowecwecdscac}.
+It looks like the unit of an adjunction, and it becomes one {after application of $\kkG$ (see \eqref{qewfoijoqwefewqfwefqewf} below), but it is not one before. } The transformation $\iota$ induces the first transformation of functors in

 where the second is canonically induced by the inclusion of $H$ into $G$, see \eqref{regerwgwgwergergwergerg}.

 We now assume that $H$ is a finite group.
 If $A$ is in $\nCalg$, then we consider the homomorphism